kubeovn/docs/docs/guide/vpc.en.md

 ### Create SNAT Rules

-Through SNAT rules, when a Pod in the VPC accesses an external address, it will go through the corresponding EIP for SNAT.
+Through SNAT rules and custom routing, when a Pod in the VPC accesses an external address, it will go through the corresponding EIP for SNAT.

 ```yaml
 ---